neams-th-coe/cardinal/doc/content/tutorials/dagmc.md

 In this tutorial, you will learn how to:

-- Couple [!ac](DAGMC) models via temperature and heat source feedback to MOOSE for a pincell
+- Couple CAD Monte Carlo models via temperature and heat source feedback to MOOSE

 To access this tutorial,